G-Corp/wok_async_message_handler/README.md

 |> MyApp.Wok.Gateway.enqueue_message(:updated)
 ```

 7. add the creation of WokAsyncMessageHandler.MessageControllers.Base.Helpers.ets_table to your app file :
 ```
 :ets.new(WokAsyncMessageHandler.MessageControllers.Base.Helpers.ets_table, [:set, :public, :named_table])
 ```
-(table to store the last message_id processed as a cache)
+(ets table to store the last message_id processed as a cache)
+**this table needs to be created when your application starts, or before the first call to this table is done.**
+For an elixir project named MyApp, you can put it into the generated file lib/my_app.ex, into ```start``` method

 8. generate a messages controller for a model :
 ```